Vaccine mix-ups are rare and there are systems in place to keep it that way - Local News 8

 “The big concern there is that it may not be as effective as it would be if they received it after six months,” Hotez said.

-“It’s a lot of moving parts, but we have experience with this,” Rottholz said.
-The clinic in his community has given 50,000 vaccines without any trouble,” he added.
+“It’s a lot of moving parts, but we have experience with this,” Rothholz said.
+The clinic in his community has given 50,000 vaccines without any trouble, he added.

 “We’ve got this down to a science.”